José Tolentino

 José Franco Tolentino (born June 3, 1961) is a Mexican former professional first baseman who played in Major League Baseball and Nippon Professional Baseball.
 He played for the Houston Astros in 1991.
-He was a coach for the Mexico national baseball team during the 2009 World Baseball Classic.
+He has coached for the Mexico national baseball team at various tournaments since at least the 2006 World Baseball Classic.

 Playing career

 Tolentino began his college baseball career at Seminole State College in Oklahoma.
 He helped lead Seminole to the finals of the JUCO World Series in both 1981 and 1982.
 He was named to the all-tournament team in 1981.
 Tolentino was selected by the San Francisco Giants in the 36th round of the 1981 Major League Baseball draft but did not sign.